 (AAPAR).
 Play On! promotes physical fitness through the use of playground

-and fun creative learning activities.
+equipment and fun creative learning activities.
 This program fully aligns with the

 national physical education standards promoted by the National Association for Sport